PLEASE NOTE: The minimum age to volunteer on your own is 18 years of age.

 Children under 7 years of age are not allowed to participate in volunteering tasks.

-Individual Short Term Volunteer Options
+Youth Groups or Short Term Volunteer Options

 - Organize a supply drive – use our wish list and organize your own drive to collect those items in your community.
 Create a marked container and place it in a high-traffic area for people to see or let people donate directly from our Amazon Wish List. – 3 Volunteer Hours